peteciank/abc_datascience_classification/README.md

 1. Clone this repository.
 2. Install the required libraries (details within notebooks)
 3. Explore the notebooks and experiment with the code.
+4. Compare with each model, which is the one with more accuracy when predicting the target variable.

 **Contribute and Collaborate**